 Deleting and Renaming Looks and Dashboards

-If you accidentally delete a piece of content an admin might be able to recover it for you, so long as your admin team has not already emptied Looker’s trash as part of their maintenance process.
+If you accidentally delete a piece of content a Looker admin might be able to recover it for you, so long as your Looker admin team has not already emptied Looker's trash as part of their maintenance process.